Overview of Nostradamus

-As part of the 2019-2020 DHD Boot Camp, we are building a new calculator that is intended to evaluate a membership’s relationship and status with the credit union, and based on a CU-defined set of parameters, present a list of possible things to sell to that member based on their unique situation.
-For now we’re dubbing this new engine “Nostradamus,” after the 16th century French astrologer and physician known for his predictions.
+As a result of the 2019-2020 DHD Boot Camp, we built a new calculator that is intended to evaluate a membership’s relationship and status with the credit union, and based on a CU-defined set of parameters, present a list of possible things to sell to that member based on their unique situation.
+We are dubbing this new engine “Nostradamus,” after the 16th century French astrologer and physician known for his predictions.
+The project included two major components:

 - The Config: A new configuration that includes a set of evaluation criteria that can be defined by the credit union, and a corresponding list of products and services to sell based on the results of that criteria.